duckietown/docs-brown/book/doc-sky/15-project3-pidcontrollers/20-simulation.md

 $$e(t_k) = Error \; at \; Time \; t_k$$
 $$\Delta t = Time \; Elapsed \; from \; Previous \; Iteration$$

+Notice that there is an extra offset term $K$ added to the control function.
+This is the base PWM value/throttle command before the three control terms are applied to correct the error in the system.

 To tune your PID, set the parameters ($K_p, K_i, K_d, K$) in <i>z_pid.yaml</i>.

 To test your PID, run `python sim.py` on your base station or a department computer but not on your drone, since it requires a graphical user interface to visualize the output.
 The PID class in <i>student_pid_class.py</i> will automatically be used to control the simulated drone.
 The _up_ and _down_ arrow keys will change the setpoint, and _r_ resets the simulation.